Frequently Asked Questions

 What are the nightly rates?

-The cabins start at $130 per night and we have a two night minimum.
-However, we do have increased rates during holidays, weekends and peak seasons.
-There is 5.55% tax collected but no additional cleaning fee added to your reservation.
+The cabins start at $140 per night, but follow us on Instagram to see our last minute booking deals for lower rates.
+We do have increased rates during holidays, weekends and peak seasons.
+There is 5.55% tax and an 5% non-refundable booking fee collected, but no additional cleaning or host fees.
 We do accept tips.

 What is your cancellation policy?

 Reservations must be cancelled two weeks prior to your arrival date, in order to avoid a one (1) room night, plus tax cancellation fee.
 If cancellation occurs within 5 days of arrival date, the whole bill will be charged.
 Whole Property reservations and reservations over 7 days must be cancelled within 21 days to recieve a full refund.
 We are not responsible for weather conditions, personal emergencies or schedule changes and do not make exceptions to our cancellation policy.
 We no longer refund or reschedule visits for Covid-19 related situations.
+For our peace of mind, we do not make exceptions to our cancellation policy.
+For your peace of mind, purchase travel insurance.
 Trip Insurance is highly encouraged.
 It can be purchased from Travel Guard or similar companies.
 Visit our Terms & Conditions page for full policy.
+Please note, there is a 5% non-refundable booking fee that does not get refunded when you make a cancellation.

 Can we bring our kids?